- Search The Registry

 Bahian Revolution Flag, 1798

-This was a separatist movement with a popular base and extensive Afro Brazilian participation.
-The objectives of the rebelling baianos were proposing to liberate the slaves as one of the main goals.
-Its leaders and members included freed Blacks, Black slaves, pardo slaves, freed pardos, artisans, tailors from the most oppressed or discriminated classes of Bahia colonial society.
+This separatist movement had a popular base and extensive Afro Brazilian participation.
+The objective of the rebelling baianos was proposing to liberate the slaves as one of the main goals.
+Its leaders and members included freed blacks, black slaves, pardo slaves, freed pardos, artisans, and tailors from the most oppressed or discriminated classes of Bahia colonial society.
 With many slaves living in Bahia, the probability of revolts and rebellion was high.
-The elites of the area were frightened that if rebellion or revolts did happen, the results would be similar to the Haitian Revolution.
-Because of the significant participation of Bahia's lower classes, the Bahian revolt has also been called “The First Brazilian Social Revolution”.
+The area's elites were frightened that if rebellion or revolts did happen, the results would be similar to the Haitian Revolution.
+Because of the significant participation of Bahia's lower classes, the Bahian revolt has also been called “The First Brazilian Social Revolution.”

-The revolt began in the city of Salvador by a group of disenfranchised workers seeking to initiate an uprising against Portuguese authority.
-These marginalized groups resented the Portuguese “for their domination of the country and the wealth that had been accumulated by a handful of free Brazilians”.
-This revolt was influenced by principles of education and the successful independence movements that resulted.
-To add to the narrative of civil discontent were the various accusations of corruption and wrongdoing made toward Salvador's High Court, which Portuguese authorities failed to properly investigate, and the internal and external conflict that a conspiracy of rebellion developed.
+The revolt began in Salvador by a group of disenfranchised workers seeking to initiate an uprising against Portuguese authority.
+These marginalized groups resented the Portuguese “for their domination of the country and the wealth that had been accumulated by a handful of free Brazilians."
+This revolt was influenced by the principles of education and the successful independence movements that resulted.
+To add to the narrative of civil discontent were the various accusations of corruption and wrongdoing made toward Salvador's High Court, which Portuguese authorities failed to investigate properly, and the internal and external conflict that a conspiracy of rebellion developed.